Noyes Museum: History

 The Noyes Museum of Art was created largely due to the philanthropic efforts of Fred and Ethel Noyes.
 Fred Noyes helped create and promote the "Historic Towne of Smithville" tourist and activity site, and was the owner of the Smithville Inn restaurant.
 Noyes was also an avid art collector, and used his own personal collection to start the museum's collection.
 The Noyes family created their foundation in 1973 and began design of the museum in 1974, using funds from the sale of Historic Smithville.
-The museum eventually opened in 1983 at its Oceanville, Galloway site on Lily Lake, only 2 miles (3 km) away from Smithville.
+The site chosen was the former location of the Little Indian Day Camp; Fred Noyes purchased the site in April 1978 for $250,000.
+The new museum was designed by Paul Cope of Cope, Lippincott & Slifer, and unusually was built along the downward slope toward the lake, with rooms on various different height levels.
+Noyes invested around $4 million into constructing and endowing the new museum.
+It opened in 1983 at its Oceanville, Galloway site on Lily Lake, only 2 miles (3 km) away from Smithville.
 The museum was built directly next to the Edwin B. Forsythe National Wildlife Refuge.

 The Noyes Museum served as a cultural center within Atlantic County; in addition to its art collection, it also hosted concerts, educational classes, and events.
 It was known in the area for being in a somewhat unique place for an art museum, nestled within a secluded forested area and surrounded by wildlife.
 Ethel Noyes died in 1979, during the museum's construction, and Fred Noyes died in 1987, but the charitable foundation they built continued on.